 Of all the quality of the World cup and the excitement it produces, the fact that the Champions League produces a higher quality of football cannot be denied.
 Teams in the last 8 of the Champions League are far better than that of the last 8 of a World Cup.
 The last Champions League winner could easily defeat the last World Cup winner.
 In this case, Bayern Munich can easily defeat the French National team on the football pitch.

 Champions League teams have a bigger player pool to choose from as opposed to the national teams.
-This means the stronger teams that reach the Champions League are far more technically sound than the World Cup counterparts.
+This means the stronger teams that reach the Champions League are far more technically sound than their World Cup counterparts.
 All the World’s greatest players could be found in the last 8 of the Champions League which is not true for the World Cup.
 Oftentimes, players like Haaland, Salah, Mane, Lewandowski etc are out early in the World Cup whereas in the Champions League they play towards the end of the tournament as well.

 Focus is divided

 The Champions League is a season-long tournament which means it’s held along with other tournaments.
-Managing players so they stay fit to play all the tournaments is a tougher task than to just focus all your energy on one tournament.
-Often times teams have to let go of the romance of one tournament for the hope of a better chance in another.
+Managing players so they stay fit to play all the tournaments is a tougher task than just focusing all your energy on one tournament.
+Often times teams have to let go of the romance of one tournament in the hope of a better chance in another.
 Teams that have a good chance in the Domestic League often lift off the throttle in the Champions League so it does not distract their title charge.
-This management of resources for a longer duration makes winning the Champions League a bit tougher than a single tournament like the World Cup which is played for just a month.
+This management of resources for longer duration makes winning the Champions League a bit tougher than a single tournament like the World Cup which is played for just a month.

 Much more unpredictable.